 But their fight is an uneven one.

 According to the latest national census, only 32 percent of indigenous communities in the country have medical services, and out of those, 92 percent are outposts without medical personnel.
 Only 1.7 percent of these facilities have an emergency ward.
 The gap in medical attention translates into ever-rising numbers of COVID-19 cases in areas where most indigenous communities live.
-The Amazon region had 4,278 active cases by July 24, out of 27,160 tested — a positive rate of 15.75 percent.
+By January 13, more than 28,000 indigenous people had been infected with COVID-19.

 It’s been said that the pandemic does not discriminate, but for those who face it at a disadvantage, its effects will be greater, and last longer.